Multi-UE Identification and Localization in LAWN via an Autonomous Non-Serving UAV: UEs synchronization, identification, and localization

 \section{UEs synchronization, identification, and localization}

 In this section, we describe the signal processing procedures that enable the sensing \gls{uav} to autonomously synchronize, identify, and localize multiple \glspl{ue} from their \gls{ul} \glspl{srs}.
-The synchronization and \gls{ue} identification stages run independently on each antenna mounted on the \gls{uav}.
-Localization then exploits antenna diversity by merging the outputs of all antennas.
+The synchronization and \gls{ue} identification stages run independently on each antenna of the \gls{uav}, while localization exploits antenna diversity by combining outputs from all antennas.